Md-Talim/you-flix/README.md

 # YouFlix

-This project is a Netflix cloen (but with a twist).
+This project is a Netflix clone (but with a twist).
 You can watch YouTube videos in a Netflix like layout.

 ## Getting Started